The National People’s Congress will be elected on the 10th of today’s opening-breakinglatest.news-Breaking Latest News

 05.03.2023

-The current National People’s Congress of China announced its agenda on the 4th.
-Chinese Premier Li Keqiang will deliver the last government work report before leaving office on the 5th.
+At the National People’s Congress meeting that opened on March 5, Chinese Premier Li Keqiang published the last government work report before leaving office.
+The Chinese President and Premier of the State Council will release it on the 10th and 11th.

-During the 8.5-day agenda, the high-profile focus isLi Keqiang will deliver his last government work report during his tenure at the first plenary session of the Congress on the 5th.。
+During the 8.5-day agenda, the high-profile focus isLi Keqiang releases his last government work report。

 On the 10th, the third plenary meeting of the Congress will elect the President of China.
 Xi Jinping is expected to be re-elected to this position on the 10th.
 With the titles of General Secretary of the Communist Party of China and Chairman of the Central Military Commission, he will once again complete the “Holy Trinity”.
 “The highest position.